olafkokkheim/yaxshot/README.md

 $ cp yaxshot /usr/local/bin #copy yaxshot to /usr/local/bin or /usr/bin, whichever location you prefer

 # Features
-Output screenshots as PNG, TIFF or JPEG
+Output screenshots as PNG, TIFF or JPEG<br>
 Specify a delay (in seconds) before capturing a screenshot Automatic filename generation based on the current time and date Capture the entire desktop or individual windows